House of Romanov: Origins

 Feodor Nikitich Romanov was descended from the Rurik dynasty through the female line.
 His mother, Evdokiya Gorbataya-Shuyskaya, was a Rurikid princess from the Shuysky branch, daughter of Alexander Gorbatyi-Shuisky.
+A ninth generation ancestor of Michael I Romanov is Dimitri Konstantinovich.

 Rise to power

-The family fortunes soared when Roman's daughter, Anastasia Zakharyina, married Ivan IV (the Terrible), the Rurikid Grand Prince of Moscow, on 3 (13) February 1547.
-Since her husband had assumed the title of tsar, which literally means "Caesar", on 16 January 1547, she was crowned the very first tsaritsa of Russia.
+The family fortunes soared when Roman's daughter, Anastasia Zakharyina, married Ivan IV ("the Terrible") on 3 (13) February 1547.
+Since her husband had assumed the title of Tsar of all Russia, which derives from the title "Caesar", on 16 January 1547, she was crowned as the first tsaritsa of Russia.
 Her mysterious death in 1560 changed Ivan's character for the worse.
-Suspecting the boyars of having poisoned his beloved, Tsar Ivan started a reign of terror against them.
-Among his children by Anastasia, the elder (Ivan) was murdered by the tsar in a quarrel; the younger Feodor, a pious but lethargic prince, inherited the throne upon his father's death in 1584.
+Suspecting the boyars of having poisoned his beloved, Ivan launched a reign of terror against them.
+Among his children by Anastasia, the eldest, Ivan, was murdered by the tsar in a quarrel; the younger Feodor, a pious but lethargic prince, inherited the throne upon his father's death in 1584.